eduardoboucas/buildtimes/_posts/2015-03-22-what-bem-did-to-my-css-specificity.markdown

 </article>
 {% endhighlight %}

-Right off the bat, it makes the DOM elements more structured and tightly coupled.
+Right off the bat, it makes DOM elements more structured and tightly coupled.
 But what about the CSS?
 If every element in the page can be targeted by a unique and unambiguous class name, then in theory I should be able to reduce the amount of nesting in my Sass code and see a lighter, more compact and less specific resulting CSS.

 To measure that I used Jonas Ohlsson's [CSS Specificity Graph Generator](http://jonassebastianohlsson.com/specificity-graph/) to see how the specificity of my shiny new BEM-powered stylesheet looked like when compared to the previous version using the plain old habit of naming things randomly.
 Here's how it looks: